-The identification of the Compliance Monitoring Program outlined in this CMIP is the result of the certification process which began with preparation of a Compliance Certification Application (CCA) demonstrating compliance with the Disposal Standards and culminated with an EPA Certification Decision authorizing the disposal of TRU waste at WIPP.
-For the purpose of this document, Compliance Certification is defined as the EPA's determination of compliance as documented in the Federal Register.
-The determination includes the terms and conditions of certification, and is based upon the information provided within the CCA, as well as information submitted by request of the EPA.
-Recertification is the process that the EPA uses to assess the DOE's ability to continue to comply with the disposal standards.
+- | The identification of the Compliance Monitoring Program outlined in this Compliance Monitoring Implementation Plan is the result of the certification process which began with preparation of a compliance certification application (CCA) demonstrating compliance with the disposal standards and culminated with an EPA Certification Decision authorizing the disposal of TRU waste at WIPP.
+For the purpose of this document, Compliance Certification is defined as the EPA determination of compliance as documented in the Federal Register.
+The determination includes the terms and conditions of the certification, and is based upon the information provided within the CCA and Compliance Recertification Applications (CRAs), as well as information submitted by request of the EPA.
+Recertification is the process that the EPA uses to assess the ability of the DOE to continue to comply with the disposal standards.
 The Waste Isolation Pilot Plant Land Withdrawal Act (LWA) (PL 102-579; 104-201) requires the DOE to provide the EPA with documentation of continued compliance once every five years.
-The EPA may elect to update the terms and conditions of compliance based upon the information that is provided by the DOE.

-This CMIP implements a monitoring program focused on demonstrating compliance with 40 CFR §191.14(b), which reads as follows:
+The EPA may elect to update the terms and conditions of compliance based upon the information that is provided by the DOE. - | This Compliance Monitoring Implementation Plan implements a monitoring program focused on demonstrating compliance with 40 CFR §191.14(b), which reads as follows: